 How can design make a circular future more accessible and attractive to all?

-The make it circular challenge calls on designers, creative entrepreneurs and startups from around the world to envision and build a circular society.
+The Make it Circular Challenge called on designers, creative entrepreneurs and startups from around the world to envision and build a circular society.

 Why this challenge now?